solsoftware/capsula/tutorial.md

 - [services.ServiceType.FUNCTION](/api-reference/module-services.ServiceType.html#.FUNCTION){:target="_blank"} - communication with simple JavaScript function acting as a server (good for mocking server in the early stage of development)
 - [services.ServiceType.ASYNC_FUNCTION](/api-reference/module-services.ServiceType.html#.ASYNC_FUNCTION){:target="_blank"} - communication with a JavaScript function that returns results as a Promise
-- [services.ServiceType.WORKER](/api-reference/module-services.ServiceType.html#.WORKER){:target="_blank"} - communication with a JavaScript Worker acting as a server

 Finally, capsula module provides its own service type for operations: